You do not need to throw your phone in a lake

 Work requires my phone

 This plan does not ask you to disconnect from work.
 Keep work communication apps active with notifications on during work hours.
-The changes target personal social media, news, entertainment, and passive scrolling — not professional tools.
+The changes target personal social media, news, entertainment, and passive scrolling, not professional tools.
 If you find yourself reaching for social media during work, that is the habit you are breaking, not your work connectivity.

 The boredom feels unbearable

 That is normal.
-Your brain is accustomed to constant stimulation, and the transition to lower stimulation feels uncomfortable for the first 48-72 hours.
-This is the same mechanism researchers observe in any habit-change process, whether it is a phone detox, a dietary change, or any other behavioral reset.
-Attention Restoration Theory predicts that after this initial discomfort, your capacity for sustained focus begins rebuilding [5].
-Sit with the boredom.
-It passes.
+Your brain is accustomed to constant stimulation, and the transition to lower stimulation feels uncomfortable for the first 48 to 72 hours.
+This is the same mechanism researchers observe in any habit-change process.

 I failed on day three

 Pick up where you left off.
 A single slip does not erase the previous days’ progress.
 The guilt around screen time often causes more damage than the screen time itself.
-If you reinstalled an app, delete it again.
-If you broke the Evening 90 rule, restart it tonight.
-Progress is not a streak; it is a direction.

 My family is not on board

 You cannot control other people’s screen use.
 Focus on your own changes and let the results speak.
-After a week of being more present at meals and conversations, most household members notice the difference.
+After a week of being more present at meals and in conversations, most household members notice the difference.
 For parents managing children’s screen time, the approach requires a separate, age-appropriate strategy.

-After the 7 days: what comes next
+After the 7 days: sustaining your screen time reduction

 The detox week is a reset, not a destination.
 What matters is the system you build from it.